Here are the 307 Tory MPs who voted down the Grenfell Inquiry reforms

-Labour MPs have lambasted their Tory counterparts, after the Conservatives unanimously voted down an amendment that would have implemented recommendations made by the first stage of the inquiry into the Grenfell Tower disaster.
+Keir Starmer has lashed out at the Tories for a “shameful dereliction of duty”, after more than 300 Conservative MPs voted down an amendment that would have implemented recommendations made by the inquiry into the Grenfell Tower disaster.

 The clause, to the Fire Safety Bill, would have forced owners or managers of flats to share information with their local fire service about the materials and design of external walls, and required them to carry our regular inspections of lifts and flat entrance doors.